-In the aforesaid case Ngcobo J alluding to the rationale of applying the constitution to South African Airways said:
+In the aforesaid case Ngcobo J. alluding to the rationale of applying the constitution to South African Airways said:

-'Transnet is a statutory body, under the control of the state, which has public powers and performs public functions, in the public interest.
+"Transnet is a statutory body, under the control of the state, which has public powers and performs public functions, in the public interest.
 It was common cause that SAA is a business unit of Transnet.
-As such it is an organ of the state and is bound by the Bill of Rights in terms of s 8(1)....

-It is therefore expressly prohibited from discriminating unfairly.'
+As such it is an organ of the state and is bound by the Bill of Rights in terms of S8 (1).
+It is therefore expressly prohibited from discriminating unfairly."

-Quite clearly, Ngcobo J as in effect saying that having regard to the provisions of s 8(1), as read with s 239 of the South African Constitution, the Constitution applies vertically, that is, to organs of the state.
+Quite clearly, Ngcobo J was in effect saying that having regard to the provisions of Section 8(1), as read with Section 239 of the South African Constitution, the Constitution applies vertically i.e. to organs of the state.

-It does seem to me that both in the context of the South African Constitution and the Constitution of Botswana, the whole concept of vertical and horizontal application of the constitution needs to be examined more clinically and deeply.
+It does seem to me that both in the context of the South African Constitution and the Constitution of Botswana, the whole concept of vertical and horizontal application of the Constitution needs to be examined more clinically and deeply.

-I have read the Hoffman case supra and other leading cases on the South African Constitution generally, but more particularly the judgment of Kentridge J in Du Plessis and Others v De Klerk and Another 1996 (3) SA 850 (CC) and the relevant sections of the South African Constitution, and I have come to the conclusion that one needs to be extremely careful with respect to the extent to which reliance could be placed on the jurisprudence from other countries, as quite often the constitutional provisions being interrogated are materially different from our own.
+I have read the case of Hoffman v SAA, supra and other leading cases on the South African Constitution generally, more particularly the judgment of Sidney Kentridge in Du Plessis and Others v De Klerk and Another 1996 (3) SA 856 and the relevant sections of the South African Constitution, and I have come to the conclusion that one needs to be extremely careful with respect to the extent to which reliance could be placed on the jurisprudence from other countries, as quite often the constitutional provisions being interrogated are materially different from our own.

-For example, the South African Constitution can be distinguished from the Botswana Constitution on various grounds, not least that the South African Constitution contains express provisions indicating that the constitution applies to organs of the state and to a limited extent to private relations, whilst the Botswana Constitution has no such provisions and in fact makes no reference to those distinctions whatsoever.
+For example, the South African constitution can be distinguished from the Botswana constitution on various grounds, not least that the South African Constitution contains express provisions indicating that the Constitution applies to organs of the state and to a limited extent to private relations, whilst the Botswana Constitution has no such provisions and in fact makes no reference to those distinctions whatsoever.